slackapi/bolt-js/docs/_tutorials/hubot_migration.md

 There are a few other differences you may want to consider before creating a Bolt for JavaScript app:
 - The minimum version of Node for Bolt for JavaScript is `v10.0.0`.
 If the server you’re hosting your app from cannot support `v10`, it’s not possible to migrate your app to Bolt for JavaScript at the moment.
 - Bolt for JavaScript doesn’t have support for external scripts.
 If your Hubot app uses external scripts that are necessary to your app’s functionality or deployment, you probably want to stay with Hubot for now.
 If you aren’t sure whether your app has any external scripts, you can check the `external-scripts.json` file.
 As we continue to invest in Bolt for JavaScript, we are thinking about the future and how to make development and deployment of Slack apps easier.
-If there’s a valuable external script that your app uses, we’d love to hear what it is [in the dedicated Github issue](https://github.com/slackapi/bolt-js/issues/119).
+If there’s a valuable external script that your app uses, we’d love to hear what it is [in the dedicated GitHub issue](https://github.com/slackapi/bolt-js/issues/119).
-- Hubot apps are written in Coffeescript, which transpiles into Javascript.
+- Hubot apps are written in Coffeescript, which transpiles into JavaScript.
 We decided to write Bolt in Typescript to give access to rich type information.
-Bolt apps can be developed using Typescript or Javascript.
-The [example script](https://github.com/slackapi/bolt-js/blob/master/examples/hubot-example/script.js) shows you how your Coffeescript may translate to Javascript.
-If your app is more than a few simple scripts, it may be worth looking into projects like [Decaffeinate](https://github.com/decaffeinate/decaffeinate) to convert your CoffeeScript to Javascript.
+Bolt apps can be developed using Typescript or JavaScript.
+The [example script](https://github.com/slackapi/bolt-js/blob/master/examples/hubot-example/script.js) shows you how your Coffeescript may translate to JavaScript.
+If your app is more than a few simple scripts, it may be worth looking into projects like [Decaffeinate](https://github.com/decaffeinate/decaffeinate) to convert your CoffeeScript to JavaScript.

 ---